-- Programme 110, “Economic and financial development assistance” managed by the Ministry of the Economy, Finance and the Recovery;
+- Programme 110, “Economic and financial development assistance” managed by the Ministry of the Economy, Finance and the Recovery,

 - and Programme 209 “Solidarity with developing countries” managed by the Ministry for Europe and Foreign Affairs.

-It is also supported by extrabudgetary resources: the Social Development Fund (FSD) is made up of resources levied from industries that benefit from globalization (for example, a percentage of the revenues from the financial transaction tax [TTF] and the solidarity levy on airline tickets [TSBA]).
+- It is also supported by extrabudgetary resources: the Social Development Fund (FSD) is made up of resources levied from industries that benefit from globalization (for example, a percentage of the revenues from the financial transaction tax [TTF] and the solidarity levy on airline tickets [TSBA]).
 The FSD finances a series of contributions to multilateral funds in the fields of health, climate and education.

 ODA credits, for execution or programming, are presented each year in detail in annexes to finance bills.
 The execution and programming of FSD expenditure are published and updated twice annually in the Annual Performance Report (RAP) and in the Cross-cutting Policy Document (DPT).

-- the proportion of French contribution to the budget of the European Union financing European ODA amounts to €1.5 billion, or 13%.
-This, like all of France’s contribution to the EU budget, is taken from revenues in the state budget,
+- the French contribution to the EU’s European ODA budget is €1.9 billion, or 15%.
+This, like all of France’s contribution to the EU budget, is taken from revenues in the state budget;

 The commitment made by the President of the Republic to renew the ambition of France’s development policy in 2017 resulted in an increase in the resources allocated to official development assistance (ODA).

 French ODA is mainly bilateral.
-In accordance with the conclusions of the Interministerial Committee for International Cooperation and Development (CICID) meeting of February 2018, the bilateral share of France’s ODA has increased, rising from 55% of total ODA (€5.7 billion) to 64% in 2020 (€8 billion).
+In accordance with the conclusions of the Interministerial Committee for International Cooperation and Development (CICID) meeting of February 2018, the bilateral share of France’s ODA has increased, reaching 60% in 2021 (€8 billion).

-France’s ODA mainly consists of grants, which made up 72% of total bilateral and multilateral financing in 2020 (€8.9 billion).
-France’s bilateral grants rose by 2% between 2019 and 2020, in accordance with the conclusions of the Interministerial Committee for International Cooperation and Development (CICID) meeting of February 2018, which committed to strengthening bilateral ODA in grant form, to more effectively target the most vulnerable countries.
+France’s ODA mainly consists of grants, which made up 77.9% of total bilateral and multilateral financing in 2021 (€10.2 billion).
+France’s bilateral grants rose by 14% from 2020 to 2021, in accordance with the conclusions of the Interministerial Committee for International Cooperation and Development (CICID) meeting of February 2018, which committed to strengthening bilateral ODA in grant form, to more effectively target the most vulnerable countries.

 This has been made possible through a significant increase in AFD project grants for projects in priority countries; an increase in project assistance under the Solidarity Fund for Innovative Projects (FSPI) implemented by the Ministry for Europe and Foreign Affairs and a doubling of funding allocated to civil society organizations between 2017 and 2022.

-40% of France’s ODA, equivalent to €4.8 billion in 2019 (latest definitive data approved by the OECD), is aimed at five priority areas of development policy set out by the CICID:
+In 2021, almost 64% of France’s ODA (€10.6 billion) was aimed at five priority areas of development policy set out by the CICID:

-- climate and the environment,
+- climate and the environment (€4.5 billion);

-In 2019, Africa received 39% of French ODA (€3.6 billion), more than 80% of which was allocated to sub-Saharan Africa (€2.9 billion).
-African countries are also the main recipients of French grants: Senegal, Chad and Mali, which are part of the list of priority countries in France’s development policy, were in the top 10 recipient countries of grants in 2019.
-North African and Mediterranean countries received more than 13% of total French grants.
+African countries are also the main recipients of French grants: Senegal, Burkina Faso and Niger, which are on the list of priority countries in France’s development policy, were in the top 10 grant recipient countries in 2021.

-The 19 priority countries of French development policy received €1.6 billion in French ODA in 2019: the leading recipient was Senegal (€281 million), followed by Ethiopia (€158 million), Mali (€145 million) and Burkina Faso (€137 million).
+The 19 priority countries of French development policy received about €1 billion in French ODA in 2021: the leading recipient was Senegal (€177 million), followed by Mali (€107 million), Burkina Faso (€100 million) and Niger (€92.4 million).